antarctica/lantern/README.md

 ### PyCSW backing database setup

-Backing databases for PyCSW servers require initialisation using the `csw setup` application [CLI command](docs/command-reference.md#csw-setup) for both the *published* and *unpublished* repositories.
+Backing databases for PyCSW servers require initialisation using the `csw setup db` [CLI command](docs/command-reference.md#csw-setup-db) for both the *published* and *unpublished* repositories.

 **Note:** Backing databases must use the Postgres engine with the PostGIS extension enabled.